 Eat More Protein: Becoming Protein Minded

 A key element in building muscle tone, is to eat enough protein to support the muscle growth.
 I’ve not met a woman starting out on a fitness journey yet that eats enough protein.
-Although I am not getting specific about tracking your protein in this Beginner Plan, I will teach you how as you progress through the Busy Mom Gets Fitplans.
-Just so you know, to build muscle, you should aim to eat 1-1.2g of protein per pound of body weight.
+To build muscle, you should aim to eat 1-1.2g of protein per pound of body weight.
 To hit that higher number, I’ve found I’ve had to change my mindset to being “protein minded”, meaning I think about getting protein in at each meal.
 I also drink protein shakes a couple of times a day to get in extra protein to hit that target.
 If you make it a point to have a serving of protein at every meal, you will be doing better!
 Think PROTEIN!!

 After Week 8: What’s Next For Your Diet?!